virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/theory.md

 ### The PN Junction
 It is important to realize that the entire semiconductor is a single-crystal material in which one region is doped with acceptor impurity atoms to form the p region and the adjacent region is doped with donor atoms to form the n region.
 The interface separating the n and p regions is referred to as the metallurgical junction.
 Initially, at the metallurgical junction, there is a very large density gradient in both the electron and hole concentrations.
 Majority carrier electrons in the n region will begin diffusing into the p region and majority carrier holes in the p region will begin diffusing into the n region.
 If we assume there are no external connections to the semiconductor, then this diffusion process cannot continue indefinitely.
-As electrons diffuse from the n region, positively charged donor atoms are left behind.
+As electrons diffuse from the n to p region, they leave behind positively charged donor ions and as holes diffuse from the p to n region they leave negatively charged ions behind.
 <div align="center">
 <image src="images/fig_7.1.png" height="300px" width ="auto">
 <span style="float: right;">(Fig 5.1)</span>
 </div>

 The net positively and negatively charged regions are shown in Figure 5.1.
 These two regions are referred to as the space charge region.
 Essentially all electrons and holes are swept out of the space charge region by the electric field.
 Since the space charge region is depleted of any mobile charge, this region is also referred to as the depletion region: these two terms will be used interchangeably.
-Density gradi- ents still exist in the majority carrier concentrations at each edge of the space charge region.
+Density gradients still exist in the majority carrier concentrations at each edge of the space charge region.
 We can think of a density gradient as producing a "diffusion force" that acts on the majority carriers.

 ### No applied Bias
 #### Built in potential Barrier